Eelviny/eelviny.me/_posts/2017-10-19-why-are-you-here.md

 Now, I don't consider myself the greatest blogger on the planet, but [Stuart's blog](http://www.invadingholland.com/){:target="_blank"} sums up the experience so much better than I ever could!
 Got a few laughs out of that one.

 ### Does it really matter?
 Maybe I'll answer the question with a question.
 In this growing age of globalisation, is it really so special to venture further away from home?
 With the internet, I could even set up a business in England while never touching the country.
-The only thing I see that is holding us all back is the beaurocracy and the paperwork.
-I'm lucky enough to have parents from different countries, so why not take advantage of the extra freedom it gives me?
+We've got space travel, hyperloops, and instant communication.
+If I have a language problem, I have an instant translator in my palm.

-_So please, stop asking._
+The only thing I see that is holding us all back is the bureaucracy and the paperwork.
+There was always going to be a catch, wasn't there?